Royal Militia of the Island of Jersey: 20th Century

 In 1905 the militia came under the Army Act and was reorganised to create a regiment of artillery comprising two field and two garrison companies.
 An engineer company, a medical company and three battalions of infantry.

 In 1915, one company was detached to the 7th (Service) Battalion, the Royal Irish Rifles.
 The militia remained in Jersey throughout the war although many of the men went to serve in British Regiments, 6,292 Jerseymen serving in total, with 862 being killed.
 In 1917, the 7th Battalion was disbanded and its personnel transferred to 2nd Battalion, The Hampshire Regiment.
 Other members of the Regiment served as guards at the Blanches Banques Prisoner of War Camp located at St Brélade.

 The Militia was reconstituted in 1921 as one infantry battalion, the Royal Militia of the Island of Jersey.

 In World War II, the Island was demilitarised, 11 officers and 193 men of the militia left on the SS Hodder to England, where they formed the nucleus of the 11th (Royal Militia Island of Jersey) Battalion, The Hampshire Regiment.
 It was a training battalion, based in the United Kingdom throughout the war until it was disbanded in 1946.
 Because the National Service Act did not apply in the Channel Islands, the Royal Militia of the Island of Jersey went into suspended animation (sc. it existed on paper, but had no personnel) until it was formally disbanded, along with the other British Militia regiments, in 1953.

 Modern

-In 1987, it was re-formed as a Territorial Army regiment, the Jersey Field Squadron (The Royal Militia Island of Jersey), 111th Regiment, Royal Engineers, later 73rd Regiment, Royal Engineers.
-In 2007, it came under the operational command of the Royal Monmouthshire Royal Engineers (Militia).
+In 1987, it was re-formed as a Territorial Army regiment, the Jersey Field Squadron (The Royal Militia Island of Jersey), 111 Regiment, Royal Engineers, later 73 Regiment, Royal Engineers.
+14 April 2007, it came under the operational command of the Royal Monmouthshire Royal Engineers.